humfricz/mpesa-php/README.md

 	* Response.php
 	* cert.cr

-* You can download a zip of all three from here(https://github.com/ModoPesa/mpesa-php) and extract it in your app.
+* You can download a zip of all three from here(https://github.com/ModoPesa/mpesa-php) and extract it somewhere/anywhere in your app directory.
+Make sure all three files are in the same directory.

 ## Usage
-Define some basic constants to be used by the MPESA Class file like so:
+Define some basic constants required by the MPESA Class file like so:

 	define( 'MPESA_NAME', 'Your Awesome Business' );
 	define( 'MPESA_SHORTCODE', '123456' );